pwang00/pietcc/README.md

 * `./pietcc <image> -o <output> --emit-llvm`
 * `./pietcc <image> -o <output> --emit-llvm-bitcode`

-And to specify an optimization level while compiling, do
+To specify an optimization level while compiling, do

 `./pietcc --o[1|2|3] <image> -o <output>`

+and to specify behavior when encountering unknown pixels, do

+`./pietcc --[ub|uw] <image> -o <output>`

 Here are some example images with compilation logs: